 Novice Agility Classes

-Novice Agility Classes are for dog and handler teams who know all the basic handling skills and are starting to do weaves and contacts in sequences.
+Novice Agility Classes are for dog and handler teams who know all the basic handling skills and are starting to do longer sequences.
+Weaves and contacts are included in courses.
+Teams progress to more technical sequences with proofing of weaves and contacts and some obstacle discrimination work.

 Wendy Hill Dog Training